GAchuzia/cell-reminders/README.md

 Google Sheets add-on for creating due date reminders linked to Google Calendar.

+**Warning:**  Add-on still in development (so it's not yet available on Google Workspace Marketplace)

 ## Features

 - Link reminders to specific cells